noah415/CSC203Projectsharing/README.md

 # Noah Otsuka's Project 3
-I put this together on MacOS so I don't know if it turned out ok. the .jar worked in IntelliJ so hopefully it works here.
+I put this together on MacOS so I don't know if it turned out ok.
+The .jar worked in IntelliJ so hopefully it works here.